UPDATED: May 15, 2020

 How so?
 With complaints, there is room to correct issues with policies or claims.
 If no one complains, the errors will go unnoticed.
 In the table below, we’ll see the number of complaints about each major car insurance company.

 State Farm saw the most complaints in 2017 with over 1,400 complaints.
 Again, complaints against car insurance companies don’t mean the company is bad.

 Cheapest Companies in Kansas

 You may have jumped right to this section to make your search for cost-efficient go much faster.
-The largest car insurance companies have a national presence, so we’ve created a data table with annual estimates you can compare.
+The largest car insurance companies have a national presence, so we’ve gathered data with annual estimates you can compare.

 |American Family Mutual||$2,146.00||-$1,247.00||-58.08%|

 The negative dollar amounts indicate that the company premium is a certain amount below Kansas’ average annual rate.
 Therefore, American Family’s average is $1,247 less than the Kansas average annual rate for car insurance companies.